omgnetwork/android-sdk/README.md

 ## Listen for custom events

-Custom event are special events that are currently limited to the `TransactionRequest` and the `TransactionConsumption` event.
+A custom event is special events that are currently limited to the `TransactionRequest` and the `TransactionConsumption` event.
 All custom events will be a sub-class of the `SocketCustomEventListener`. `SocketCustomEventListener` is a **required** generic listener that you will need to pass its sub-class when joining to the channel for listening to the events.
 All possible events are the following: